 Cedar Key is a decidedly white-collar city, with fully 89.56% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cedar Key is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cedar Key who work in management occupations (26.91%), sales jobs (23.29%), and art, media, and design (21.69%).

 Of important note, Cedar Key is also a city of artists.
 Cedar Key has more artists, designers and people working in media than 90% of the communities in America.
-This concentration of artists helps shape Cedar Key鈥檚 character.
+This concentration of artists helps shape Cedar Key’s character.

-Telecommuters are a relatively large percentage of the workforce: 25.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Cedar Key telecommute to their jobs.
+Overall, about 25.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Cedar Key is an extremely popular destination for tourists and seasonal residents.
-So much of the population is seasonal such that the city鈥檚 population swells significantly during the vacation season, and drops again when the season ends.
+So much of the population is seasonal such that the city’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-One of the nice things about Cedar Key is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Cedar Key is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small city, Cedar Key does not have a public transit system used by locals to get to and from work.